 - The government aimed to plant 600 lakh seedlings in the Hyderabad metropolitan area for the 2023 24 season.
 Of those, 322.25 lakh seedlings have been planted, and 72.50 lakh seedlings have been distributed.
 Similarly, in the Greater Municipality Area, the target was to plant one crore seedlings, with 72.8 lakh seedlings distributed during the same period.

 - Rs.
-8,260 crore (US$ 959.3 million) allocated towards assistance to state discom for agricultural power subsidy.
+10,056 crore (US$ 1.09 billion) was allocated towards assistance to the Transmission Corporation of Telangana Limited (TGTRANSCO) for agricultural power subsidy.

 - The government plans to expand irrigation facilities to an additional 50 lakh acres over the next 2-3 years, complementing the existing 73 lakh acres in 2023 were under irrigation.